 How it works

-- We ask people to commit to the 4-class course.
+- We ask people to commit to the 3-class course.
 We understand that things happen and emergencies arise, but this class has a low capacity and high demand so please do your best to honor your commitment.
 Once committed to the class there are no refunds in order to minimize the number of cancellations/no shows.
 If an emergency arises and the class is missed, the class work can be continued during our regularly scheduled Open Workshops.

 - Classes are pay what you can.
 There is a recommended donation of $100 per series of classes, but please give the amount that you can afford.
 No one will be turned away for lack of funds.
 Also, we’d like to remind people that for specialized instruction that is offered nowhere else in the gulf south, $100 is an incredible value.
-Consider the price of a one-hour yoga session compared to our 12+ hours of mechanical instruction, low-density classes, and access to professional tools.
+Consider the price of a one-hour yoga session compared to our 9+ hours of specialized mechanical instruction, low-density classes, and access to professional tools.
 Please give what you can to keep this class accessible to everyone, regardless of means.

 - If you choose a bike from us, our bikes as sold as “Projects” and priced accordingly.
 Generally, bike projects range in cost from $40-$80 depending on the condition, style, and quality of bike.
 Some bikes may cost more or less than this, but 90% of our stock falls within this price range.
 Most of our bikes are American-built steel road bikes, cruisers, and mixties originally manufactured sometime between the 1960’s and 1990’s.
 Bikes Projects will include the cost of the bike plus any used components available at our space.
 Should you choose to upgrade or add new components such as new tubes, tires, chain, handlebar grips, etc, they are available for purchase at Plan B at moderate rates.
 New components are purchased in addition to the cost of the bike project.
 Please be aware that we only stock the most basic of new components (no high-end components).